Both CloudFormation and Elastic Beanstalk are a way of deploying your application on AWS.

 As an Advanced Consulting Partner, we have the skills and knowledge to take on nearly any AWS project.

 We’ve worked with multiple clients using Elastic Beanstalk and many different IaC approaches.
-We’re also AWS Well-Architected Review Partners and DCX Partners, so whatever the workload , we’ve got you covered.
+We’re also AWS Well-Architected Review Partners, DCX Partners and experts at supporting AWS around the clock, so whatever the workload, we’ve got you covered.

 Whether you’re starting out for the first time, migrating, or optimising and supporting an existing infrastructure, just get in touch.